-If you intend to apply for legal residency in Mexico or need to engage in some administrative process regarding your existing legal residency permit, you will need to pay some fees to facilitate the procedures.
+If you intend to apply for legal residency in Mexico or need to engage in some administrative process regarding your existing legal residency permit, you will need to pay some government fees to facilitate the procedures.

-This is the schedule of residency-related immigration fees for 2023
+This is the schedule of residency-related immigration fees for 2026.

 Mexican consular fees

-When you apply for a visa at a Mexican consulate abroad, the consulate will make a consular charge of $51 US dollars (or local currency equivalent if you are not in the USA) for the visa processing service.
+When you apply for a visa at a Mexican consulate abroad, the consulate will make a consular charge of $56 US dollars (or local currency equivalent if you are not in the USA) for the visa processing service.

-Residente Temporal card fees
+Residente Temporal fees

 When you arrive in Mexico with your residency visa, you need to exchange this within 30 days for a residency card.